UmTemplates/UmBootstrap/README.md

 To create a new UmBootstrap instance run the following command:

-    dotnet new umbootstrap name MyWebsite
+    dotnet new umbootstrap -n MyWebsiteName

- This will create a new Umbraco website with UmBootstrap already installed in a folder called MyWebsite.
+ This will create a new Umbraco website with UmBootstrap already installed in a folder called MyWebsiteName.

 #### 3. Run the Umbraco website